 Office Cane Chairs by Pierre Jeanneret - 1955

 Iconic "Office Cane Chairs" created by Pierre Jeanneret in the 1950s for the city of Chandigarh in India, the utopian city designed by his cousin Le Corbusier.
-Made of solid sisso (Indian rosewood) with seat and backrest in braided canework.
+Made of solid wood with seat and backrest in braided canework.
 Tilted backrest and asymmetric flat profiled "compass"-type double side leg assembly, with the legs connected by a crosspiece and supporting the armrests.
 Slanted, slightly curved backrest, separate from the seat.
 The seemingly floating back as well as the "compass"-type legs are very typical for this office chair.
 These specific features make the design even more powerful and interesting.
-The cushions allow you to increase your comfort and to sit a little higher and straighter.
-Ideal when working at your desk.

 The office chair was part of the furniture from the administrative buildings of Chandigarh.
 It's a true icon, one of the most famous pieces of all Chandigarh items.
 Jeanneret’s designs stand out for their essential forms and simple materials, a balance between modern European ideals and traditional Indian spirit.